Appalachia– Science in the Public Interest (ASPI) has been a sponsor of the fieldwork component of service learning courses for over ten years.

 Housing, Meals, Fees

-ASPI has regular internship positions available, and occasionally, grant-based internships for special projects.
+ASPI has offered regular internship positions in the past, including grant-based internships for special projects.
 ASPI interns may be from the local community or be "in-residence" for the length of the internship.
-ASPI will assist in providing housing and local foods for visiting interns.
+ASPI will assist in providing housing and local foods for visiting interns when this program resumes.

 High School Students